ENSL-Modding/CompMod/docs/revisions/revision15.md

 ### Structures
 * Cyst
   * Lowered damage bonus from welders to 4x from 5x
-  * Increased build time on Shift hive by 20%
+  * Decreased build time on Shift hive by 20%

 ## Marine